Could a major driver of Florida’s climate shut down?

 Carrying warm water from the Caribbean northward up the east coast of the United States, the Gulf Stream moderates Florida’s climate, keeping Florida warmer in winter and cooler in summer.

-The warm, nutrient-rich water of the Gulf Stream supports a diverse fishery that includes Swordfish, Wahoo, Red Snapper, White and Blue Marlin, and Mahi Mahi.
+The warm surface waters of the Gulf Stream feed an abundance of phytoplankton, while the nutrient-rich water of the eddies along the edges of the Gulf Stream supports a diverse fishery that includes Swordfish, Wahoo, Red Snapper, White and Blue Marlin, and Mahi Mahi.

 The Gulf Stream also affects sea level along the Atlantic coast, by rapidly draining water northward.
 (Think of water near a bathtub drain.)
 In fact, sea level is higher along the eastern boundary of the Gulf Stream than it is near the coast.